 This option is basically the same as Splash Island, only smaller with less crowds, which for some is definitely a perk!
 It features a zero-depth children's area, two water slides, a splash pad, a lazy river and a diving board.

-This waterpark is located inside Ellis Park in Danville, so you can work up a sweat on the playground and trails before you hit the pool, or go enjoy a shady walk after you swim!
+Gill Family Aquatic Center is located inside Ellis Park in Danville, so you can work up a sweat on the playground and trails before you hit the pool, or go enjoy a shady walk after you swim!

 Memberships, rental information, and swimming lessons are available!
 For more information on prices and dates, visit their website.